-A resident is not allowed to sublet her or his room at any time.
+A resident is not allowed to sublet their room at any time.
 The University reserves the right to move a resident from one room to another.

-In most cases, the University will not move a student out of her or his room at the request of a roommate.
-However, if this request is due to policy violations, the student should pursue disciplinary action through the Office of Student Conduct & Conflict Resolution.
-A student may be moved out of housing or relocated as the result of a disciplinary sanction.
+In most cases, the University will not move a student out of their room at the request of a roommate.
+However, if this request is due to policy violations, the student should pursue disciplinary action through the Office of Student

+Conduct & Conflict Resolution.
+A student may be moved out of housing or relocated as a result of a disciplinary sanction.
 Medical reasons are typically not valid reasons to ask that a roommate be moved.

-A resident student may have one or more vacancies in her or his room.
+A resident student may have one or more vacancies in their room.
 Although the University makes every attempt to provide residents with roommates, this is not always possible.
-A room with vacancies should be clean and ready for new occupant(s) at all times.
+A room with vacancies should always be clean and ready for new occupant(s).

-Room-Change Process
+Room Change Process

 A student may request a room change after the second week of classes for each semester.
 The student will need to have discussed the change with her or his roommate and the student staff member and to have made reasonable efforts to work through any conflicts.
 A meeting must be scheduled with Residence Life & Housing staff prior to any room change approval.
-A student must have Residence Life & Housing department approval to move prior to changing rooms.
+A student must have Residence Life & Housing departmental approval to move prior to changing rooms.